jefftranter/6502/c/adventure2/README.txt

 The plot and game should be self-explanatory.
 Figuring it out is the point of the game.

-It was written to run on the Apple II although it is in portable C and should run on any system with a C compiler (I did most of the development and testing on a Linux system).
+It was written to run on platforms supported by cc65 although it is in portable C and should run on any system with a C compiler (I did most of the development and testing on a Linux system).

 The source is included and under an Apache license so you can modify and adapt the code if you wish.
 Much of the code is data-driven and